KernFerm/BubblesAI/readme.md

 **How to Install:**
 1. Double-click `BubblesAI Setup 1.0.0.msi` to start installation.
+2. Application will `auto-launch` after install.
-2. Follow the on-screen instructions.
+3. Follow the on-screen instructions.
-3. After install, launch BubblesAI from your Start Menu or Desktop shortcut.
+4. After install, BubblesAI can be access via `Start Menu` or `Desktop shortcut`.

 **How to Share:**
 - You only need to share the MSI installer file (`BubblesAI Setup 1.0.0.msi`).